ART does not seem to handle object evolution well

 classes_def.xml file.
 I will put an explanation and instructions for schema evolution using modern versions of ROOT onto the ART Wiki tomorrow.

-#2 Updated by Christopher Green over 8 years ago
+#2 Updated by Christopher Green about 9 years ago

 - Target version set to 0.07.00